Eamon Kelly (criminal): Early life

-Born in Dublin, his criminal career began in his teens.
-He then became involved with the IRA and after the organisation split, he was associated with the Official Irish Republican Army.
+Raised in Dublin, his criminal career began in his teens.
+He then became involved with the ICA and after the organisation split, he was associated with the Official Irish Republican Army.

 He mentored crime lord Eamon Dunne who was murdered in 2010.
 He also mentored Gerry Hutch and Martin "Marlo" Hyland.

 In 1988, Kelly was charged and sentenced (after an appeal) for three years in prison for assault near Gardiner Place in Dublin.
 In 1993, he was convicted of smuggling nearly 1 kilogram of cocaine worth €50,000 from his Miami, Florida and Cuban contacts.
 He was sentenced to fourteen years.
 He was known for his interactions with Ireland's most dangerous criminals.

 Security intelligence believes that he and other senior criminals ordered the death of Eamonn Dunne in 2010.

 In 2010 he and Troy Jordan were arrested by Gardaí investigating a debt collection business.
 After this, he was widowed and one of his sons, who was addicted to illegal drugs, died.

 Dispute with RIRA

 The Real Irish Republican Army disliked his friendship with Dessie O'Hare, who often stayed with Kelly.
-Their dislike was so great they refused to let Declan "Wacker" Duffy, another INLA member, to join them.
+Their dislike was so great they refused to let Declan "Wacker" Duffy, another INLA member, join them.
 Kelly was also suspected of being responsible for the murder of RIRA member Alan Ryan.